Ficus pseudopalma

-Ficus pseudopalma is a species of fig in the family Moraceae.
+Ficus pseudopalma is a species of fig, (subgenus Sycamorus) in the mulberry family (Moraceae).
 It is known by the common names Philippine fig, dracaena fig, and palm-leaf fig. In nature it is endemic to the Philippines, especially the island of Luzon.
 It is known elsewhere as an ornamental plant.

-This is a shrub growing erect with a naked unbranched stem topped with a cluster of leaves to give it the appearance of a palm.
+This is a shrub or rarely branching small tree growing erect with a naked unbranched mesocaul stem topped with a cluster of wavey-edged leaves to give it the appearance of a palm.
 Indeed, the species name pseudopalma means "false palm".
-The leaves are up to 30 inches long and edged with dull teeth.
-The fruit is a dark green fig that grows in pairs, each fruit just over an inch long.
+The leaves are 75–100 cm long and up to 15 cm wide, with a yellow midrib and edged with dull teeth.
+The edges of the leaf are elevated above the midrib, forming a sort of trough.
+The fruit is a dark green fig that grows in pairs, each fruit 2.5 cm diameter; it is edible but not very tasty.

 In Luzon, this plant occurs in grassland and forest habitat, where it is considered common.
 The new shoots of the plant are eaten as a type of vegetable, and there are a number of traditional medicinal uses, such as a remedy for kidney stones made from the leaves.
 In Bicol Region the plant is known as Lubi-lubi and the leaves are cooked in coconut milk.
 In 2003 the leaves were sold in markets for US$0.74 per kilogram, and the plant can be grown in plantations without pesticides for an adequate profit.

 This shrub has been used as a landscaping plant in Hawaii, but it never escaped cultivation or became established in the wild because the species of wasp that pollinates it was never brought to the islands.